Supervisely

 Configure Supervisely to use S3 compatible storage (Amazon S3, Minio)

 This section describes how to configure Supervisely to store its data on a cloud storage rather than on a hard drive.
 This won't allow you to use existing images and videos on your cloud.
-If you need to use existing images and videos, please check the section below.
+If you need to use existing images and videos, please check .

 Edit .env configuration file - you can find it by running supervisely where command.